Earlier Francis Marion Symposium 2008-2012

 Joe Stukes as General Henry Lee (Joe concludes)

-Thanks to our supportive Sponsors & helpers, 2011:
+Thanks to our supportive Sponsors and helpers, 2011:

-Bank of Clarendon, Manning; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; In Honor of Nell Black, Manning; Edward Jones, R. Bradshaw, Manning; Manning IGA, L. Kennedy; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G & C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W & D Turbeville, Manning & the Ladies of the Azalea Garden Club
+Bank of Clarendon, Manning; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; In Honor of Nell Black, Manning; Edward Jones, R. Bradshaw, Manning; Manning IGA, L. Kennedy; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G and C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W and D Turbeville, Manning and the Ladies of the Azalea Garden Club

-Special thanks to the great presenters, many volunteers & sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.
+Special thanks to the great presenters, many volunteers and sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.

 Thanks to great 2011 Participants from: